 Its lightweight, heat-resistant, ergonomic plastic body fits comfortably in your hand and won't tire your arm during extended use.
 This compact, highly effective tool has new safety features that include protective sidebars and an integrated stand for hands-free operation and cool-down.
 It's a real time saver for a number of DIY, seasonal, and arts & craft applications, and is offered at a price that won't burn a hole in your bottom line.

 The item was added to your shop cart.

-The Wagner HT1000 is the same high-quality product with the same reliable performance as the Milwaukee Heat Gun.
-Our supplier has informed us that the Milwaukee 1220 was in fact a relabeled Wagner product to begin with, and has been discontinued.
-You can expect equivalent features and performance from the Wagner 1000 heat gun.
+The Wagner Furno 300 is the same high-quality product with the same reliable performance as the Milwaukee Heat Gun.
+In fact, our supplier informed us that the Milwaukee 1220 was a relabeled Wagner product to begin with, and was discontinued.
+You can expect even more features and performance from the Wagner Furno 300 heat gun.

-Durable, heat-resistant, high-impact plastic body is made for heavy-duty use
+Durable, heat-resistant, high-impact plastic body holds up to heavy use.

 Corrosion-resistant nozzle prevents rust